darinnstathos/azure-network-protocols/README.md

 5. Double Click the recently added VM and sign in using the username/password created in Step 1
 6. Press ‘continue’ until you reach the ‘Welcome’ screen for WindowOS

 <p>We are now inside of our Windows Virtual Machine.
-The next step is to download/install Wireshark inside of our Windows Virtual Machine so that we can now finally observe Network Security Groups and Networking Protocols working in real time.</p>
+The next step is to download/install Wireshark inside of our Windows Virtual Machine so that we can now finally observe Network Security Groups and Networking Protocols in real time.</p>

 <br>